gesellkammer/bpf4/docs/util.md

 if randombw is 0.1 and center is 1, the bpf will render values between 0.95 and 1.05

+!!! note

-**NB**: this bpf will always be different, since the random numbers are calculated as needed.
+    This bpf will always be different, since the random numbers are calculated as needed.
 Sample it to freeze it to a known state.

 **Example**